 So you’ve heard of this word called “limerence.”
-(It sounds like some kind of disease, doesn’t it!)
+(It sounds like some disease, doesn’t it?)
 Maybe somebody told you, “You’re not in love.
 What you’re feeling is limerence.”
-And you’re thinking… “What’s the difference between love and limerence?”
+And you’re wondering if there’s a difference between love and limerence.

 I’m here to help.
-I’m going to explain the difference between love and limerence.
-Plus, I’ll show you how limerence is this amazing sensation some people feel, but it’s a kind of love that won’t turn out like you expect it to…
+First, I’m going to explain the difference between love and limerence.
+Then I’ll show you how limerence is this unique sensation some people feel, but it’s a kind of love that won’t turn out as you expect.

 Limerence Is A Type Of Love

 But first, let’s talk about limerence.
-When I earned my PhD degree, I studied many things concerning relationships and love.
+When I earned my Ph.D. degree, I studied many things concerning relationships and love.
 And in the social sciences, we identified various kinds of love.
 I’m not going to explain all of these, but I’ll mention a few.
 First, there’s a thing called empty love.
-Believe it or not, there’s a thing called passionate love.
-There’s fatuous love and there’s something called companionate love.
+Then, believe it or not, there’s a thing called passionate love.
+Finally, there’s fatuous love, and there’s something called companionate love.

 There’s also a kind of love called limerence.
 This term was coined back in the 1970s by Dr. Dorothy Tennov.
 She needed a phrase to explain this sensation of “feeling madly in love.”

 Now, the only kind of love we never try to describe is true love.
 Why?
 Because we can’t identify it.
 It’s so unique to each individual.
-In other words, it has too many definitions and too many factors, so we can’t identify it clearly.
+In other words, it has too many definitions and too many factors, so we can’t identify it.

 But Limerence Is Different